 Action to take after the Brexit transition

-Now the UK has left the EU Customs Union and Single Market, businesses must act now to adapt to the new rules.
+Now the UK has left the EU Customs Union and Single Market, businesses must adapt to the new rules.

 Visit the Government's Brexit transition pageLink opens in a new window, where you can use the checker tool to quickly identify the actions that your business needs to take.